 Press this button to change the display from elapsed CD playing time to time of day.
+The time of day will display for 5 seconds.

 RW/FF (CD Mode)

 Press and hold the FF (Fast Forward) and the CD player will begin to fast forward until FF is released.
 The RW (Reverse) button works in a similar manner.